Alyessam132/Udacity-Data-lake/README.md

 - etl.py: is to
-	-get the data from s3 bucket
+	- Get the data from s3 bucket
-	-create the fact and dimensions tables and load the data into them -load the tables data into s3
+	- Create the fact and dimensions tables and load the data into them
+	- Load the tables data into s3

 - dl.cfg: has AWS Access Keys